-Unfortunately, patients often report a bumped head after hair transplant.
+Unfortunately, patients often report bumping their heads after a hair transplant.
 Since the transplanted grafts don’t firmly anchor to the scalp for some time after surgery, it is worrisome.
 You can end up displacing the grafts in such a way that they aren’t able to get sufficient oxygen and nutrients needed for growth.
 Their complete extrusion is another scenario.

-Bumped Head After Hair Transplant: Are the Grafts Okay?
+Bumped Head After The Hair Transplant: Are the Grafts Okay?

 After the surgery, blood clots form around the grafts, and each day the skin heals a little more.
 As it does so, it gets harder for the graft to move around because it’s being secured in place by the formation of new skin tissue.

 But this process needs time.
 On the day of the surgery or 1-3 days after, the grafts don’t have anything to stick to because the wounds are still wide open.
 Therefore, it’s really easy for the grafts to come out.

 So, in the case you have bumped your head after a hair transplant and are bleeding, it is quite likely that you have knocked out the grafts from the impact area.
 Even if you don’t notice any bleeding, trauma can mean permanent damage to the grafts.
 One of the worst-case scenarios is internal bleeding (hematoma).

 If the injury was bad enough to demand stitches, you will have to wait for the skin to heal before coming in for revision surgery.
 Even then, the surgeon will assess the skin for scarring before determining your suitability for the procedure.